TheMagicNacho/model-un/client/img/notes.md

-Pacific Islander - Standing infront of a mine of rubies Jamacan -  leader of agriculture standing infront of a vast forest of sugar cane Ivrory coast African - Building a mighty merchant marine Native american - Leader of a peaceful group infront of
+Indian Princess - Standing infront of a mine of rubies Jamacan -  leader of agriculture standing infront of a vast forest of sugar cane Ivrory coast African - Building a mighty merchant marine Native american - Leader of a peaceful group infront of